AbiodunAnalyst/Predictive-Analytics/README.md

 <p align="center">
   An end-to-end predictive analytics system using Random Forest, XGBoost, SMOTE, and hyperparameter optimisation to forecast drilling machine failures with high recall and near-perfect AUC.
-  Built as part of my MSc Dissertation and included in my UK Global Talent Visa portfolio.
 </p>

 <p align="center">